mappingTeam/mongoose-os-libs/BH1750/README.md

-# A blank Mongoose OS library
+# BH1750 Light intensity sensor

 ## Overview

-This blank library is intended to be used as a skeleton for deleloping Mongoose OS libraries.
+This library is use to support BH1750 Light intensity sensor in Mongooes OS